-We subcontract the manufacture of a majority of the hardware components for our high-end products and custom-engineered systems, including integrated circuits, printed circuit boards, connectors, cables, power supplies and memory parts, on a sole or limited source basis to third-party suppliers.
-We use contract manufacturers to assemble our components.
-Our manufacturing strategy centers on build-to-order systems, focusing on obtaining competitive assembly and component costs and concentrating on the final assembly, test and quality assurance stages.
-This strategy allows us to avoid the large capital commitment and overhead associated with establishing full-scale manufacturing facilities, maintain the flexibility to adopt new technologies as they become available without the risk of equipment obsolescence, provide near real-time configuration changes to exploit faster and/or less expensive technologies and provide a higher level of large scale system quality.
+We subcontract the manufacture of a majority of the hardware sub-assemblies and certain components for our high-end products and custom-engineered systems, including integrated circuits, printed circuit boards, connectors, cables, power supplies and memory parts, on a sole or limited source basis to third-party suppliers.
+We use contract manufacturers to assemble certain components.
+Our manufacturing strategy currently centers on build-to-order systems, focusing on obtaining competitive assembly and component costs while concentrating our resources on the final assembly, test and quality assurance stages to ensure a positive customer experience.
+This strategy allows us to avoid the large capital commitment and overhead associated with establishing full-scale manufacturing facilities, helps us to maintain the flexibility to adopt new technologies as they become available without the risk of equipment obsolescence, provides near real-time configuration changes to exploit faster and/or less expensive technologies and provides a higher level of large scale system quality.
 We perform final system integration, testing and quality check-out of our systems.
-Our manufacturing personnel are located primarily in Chippewa Falls, Wisconsin and Milpitas, California.
+Our manufacturing personnel currently are located primarily in Chippewa Falls, Wisconsin.
 We work closely with a supplier to provide integrated and tested Cray Sonexion storage products.
+In 2014 we anticipate completing the consolidation of our manufacturing in Chippewa Falls, Wisconsin.

-Our systems designed for the supercomputer market segment and our custom-engineered solutions incorporate components that are available from single or limited sources, often containing our proprietary designs.
+Our systems designed for the supercomputer market segment and our custom-engineered solutions incorporate components that are available from single or limited sources, often containing our design input or proprietary designs.
 Such components include integrated circuits, interconnect systems and certain memory devices.
-Prior to development of a particular product, proprietary components are typically competitively bid to a short list of technology partners.
-The technology partner that provides the highest value solution for the component is generally awarded the contract for the life of the component.
+Prior to development of a particular product, components are typically competitively bid to a short list of technology partners.
+The technology partner that provides the highest value solution for the component is often awarded the contract for the life of the component.
 Once we have engaged a technology partner, changing our product designs to utilize another supplier's integrated circuits can be a costly and time-consuming process.
 We also have sole or limited sources for less critical components, such as peripherals, power supplies, cooling and chassis hardware.
-We currently obtain key processors from Intel for our Cray XC systems, AMD and NVIDIA for our Cray XE and XK systems and the Aries interconnect chip from Avago through Taiwan Semiconductor Manufacturing Company who also provides the YarcData uRiKA Graph Appliance Threadstorm processor and the Gemini and SeaStar interconnect chips.
+We currently obtain key processors from Intel and NVIDIA for our Cray XC systems, AMD and NVIDIA for our Cray XE and XK systems and the Aries interconnect chip licensed from Intel and purchased through Avago who contracts to have Taiwan Semiconductor Manufacturing Company, or TSMC, manufacture the integrated circuit.
+TSMC also provides the YarcData Urika Threadstorm processor and the Gemini interconnect chip (also licensed from Intel).
 Our procurements from these vendors are primarily through purchase orders.
 We have chosen to deal with sole sources in specific cases due to the availability of specific technologies, economic advantages and other factors.
 Reliance on single or limited source vendors involves several risks, including the possibility of shortages of key components, long lead times, reduced control over delivery schedules and changes in direction by vendors.
-We have been adversely affected by delays in obtaining qualified competitive components in 2012 and in previous years.
+We have been adversely affected by delays in obtaining qualified competitive components in 2013 and in previous years.